Whakapaingia te toiora o te rangatahi me te taiohi Improve wellbeing for rangatahi and young people

 - Expand access to youth mental health and addiction services in all localities.

-- Reduce the number of rangatahi Māori and young people admitted to adult in-patient mental health services to zero.
+- Eliminate admissions of rangatahi Māori and young people to adult in-patient mental health services.

 Why is this important?

-- Young people continue to experience long wait times to than other age groups to access specialist mental health services.
+- Young people continue to experience longer wait times than other age groups to access specialist mental health and addiction services.